cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official Testing release T1.4-109.
+This unofficial version has been derived from the latest official Testing release T1.4-120.

-This unofficial version includes the cruise control software written by Jindrich with final adaptations by myself.

 This version includes some features not (yet) available in the Open Rails testing official version, that is:
 - addition of track sounds in the sound debug window (by dennisat)